lelufg/DebianStart/README.md

 # Ubuntu-Scripts
-Scripts for Ubuntu user environment init
+Must-have tweaks and softwares script for Ubuntu and it's derivates.